InfoBritain - Travel Through History In The UK :

 Chatsworth - home of the Duke of Devonshire

 Devonshire was fairly competent in his role, his tolerant personality allowing him to work with Pitt, and accept a subserviant position.
 Pitt continued to dictate policy, and worked relentlessly, organising British forces for the Seven Years War with France.
 But the wobbly structure of Devonshire's government fell apart within months.
 Admiral Byng's failure to save Minorca from French invasion during the previous Newcastle administration had led to Byng becoming a scapegoat.
 The unfortunate admiral was condemned to death, to take attention away from wider failings.
 Pitt tried to save Byng, and finding this was impossible, resigned.
 With Pitt gone, Devonshire was left with nothing.
 His resignation followed in July 1757.
 Devonshire the "king" prime minister had gone.
-His predecessor, the Duke of Newcastle returned, and just like Devonshire, he acted as a figurehead while Pitt got on with the real work.
+His predecessor, the Duke of Newcastle returned, and just like Devonshire, he acted as a figurehead while Pitt did the real work.
 This team was more successful, and got on with fighting and winning the Seven Years War.